SlimeKnights/slimeknights.github.io/docs/commands/mantle.md

 ---
 layout: page
 title: Mantle Commands
+description: Since 1.16.5, Mantle adds several commands under the root command /mantle.
+This page lists the usage and syntax of all commands added by Mantle.
 ---
 Since 1.16.5, Mantle adds several commands under the root command `/mantle`.
+This page lists the usage and syntax of all commands added by Mantle.

 {% include toc.html %}